 – Bibs: You’ll go through bibs like they are going out of style so 15-20 should do it.
 Keep in mind these are kind of like clothes, people will buy them because they are cute and don’t care what you register for. ;o) Also, a lot of newborn outfits will come with bibs.
 You should also consider adding 5 plastic bibs to your list for when baby starts solids (easy to wipe off and won’t stain!).

-- Bowls, plates and utensils: Plastic bowls, plates, spoons and forks…you'll need about 10 of each.
-Take and Toss brands are super cheap and my daughter actually seemed to like them better than anything else!
-They are dishwasher safe and easily reusable, but also safe to throw away (hence the name).
+– Bowls, plates and utensils: Plastic bowls, plates, spoons and forks…you’ll need about 10 of each.
+Take and Toss brands are super cheap and great for on the go.
+At home we used Munchkin brand bowls/plates and Gerber spoons.

 – Travel seat cover: These are great for putting your baby in a shopping cart or high chair when they start sitting up.
 They keep the germs off hands, toys in check (have hooks for links) and are a soft seat for baby.

 – Food processor and storage: If you have time to make your own baby food, do it!
 And if you don’t already have a food processor, stick one on your registry.
 Don’t waste money on one specifically for baby, any food processor will do.
 Don’t forget to add storage containers to your list!

 – Sippy Cups: These are similar to the pacifiers…you just don’t know what your baby will prefer.
 Register for a couple of different types to have on hand when the time is right to move to a cup.
 My kids like Nuk brand the best.